Here is the general advice you usually get with blog niches:

 You Need to Find a Niche and then Niche Down Some More

-It’s good advice because the more you niche down the more you find a very specific audience that relates to what you are writing abut but is it necessary?
+It’s good advice because the more you niche down the more you find a very specific audience that relates to what you are writing about but is it necessary?

 What is their niche?

 Instead, every time they write something they make sure the post revolves around solving a problem.
-Each category on their site in turn because it’s own little niche.
+Each category on their site, in turn, becomes its own little mini-blog.

 There is a caveat to this approach, though.
 They will probably find it harder to make money from creating products because their audience is so spread out.
 However, when you are getting over a million page views a month then creating a product might be at the bottom of your priority list.